 During World War II, in March of 1941, the RCMP began forcing all males of Japanese ancestry above the age of 16 to register with them, several months before the attack on Pearl Harbor.
 Later, the RCMP would engage in intimidation tactics and the removal of families of Japanese ancestry (mostly Canadian citizens) to internment camps, as well as the deportation of families to Japan.

 In 1968, RCMP officers arrested dozens of Mohawks at Akwesasne who were blocking the International Bridge and border crossing which divides their reserve and wider territory between Canada and the United States, restricting their movements on their own land.

-In the wake of the Quebec separatist and workers’ movements of the 1970’s, the RCMP was revealed to have engaged in a vast array of criminal activities itself, including office break-ins and even a bombing which caused RCMP Security Service Corporal Robert Samson to lose fingers and hearing.
+In the wake of the Quebec separatist and workers’ movements of the 1960s and ’70s, the RCMP was revealed to have engaged in a vast array of criminal activities itself, including office break-ins and even a bombing which caused RCMP Security Service Corporal Robert Samson to lose fingers and hearing.
 17 RCMP officers were charged with dozens of criminal offences following a Quebec inquiry.